rd--/blksc3/md/glossary.md

 ## Numeric Constant

-The numeric constant block is a block with a menu containg a number of predefined mathematical constants, such as π (_Pi_), 2×π (_TwoPi_), 𝑒 (_E_) and ∞ (_Infinity_).
+The numeric constant block is a block with a menu containing a number of predefined mathematical constants, such as π (_Pi_), 2×π (_TwoPi_), 𝑒 (_E_) and ∞ (_Infinity_).
 It is fetched from the _Constants_ category of the toolbox.